ISBN: 0-7388-1821-6 (Trade Paperback) Pages: 148.

 ...there's more fun to be had!
 Top of page

 I do sincerely appreciate your interest!
-If you have any trouble ordering online, or prefer to order by phone, simply Contact me.
+If you have any trouble ordering online, simply Contact me.